vuejs/v2.vuejs.org/source/api/instantiation-options.md

 - **Type:** `Object`

 A hash of components to be made available to the ViewModel.
-For details on how to extend and compose ViewModels, see [Composing ViewModels](/guide/composition.html).
+For details on how to extend and compose ViewModels, see [Component System](/guide/components.html).

 ### partials